Patria 6×6: History

 Patria 6×6 was launched at Eurosatory 2018 exhibition in June 2018.
 A variant with Patria Nemo turreted mortar system was exhibited in DSEi 2019 and a Heavy Armoured Personnel Carrier variant with 25 mm remote weapon system in DSEi 2021.

 Common Armoured Vehicle System programme

+CAVS programme history

 In early 2020 Finland, Estonia and Latvia agreed a joint development programme for Common Armoured Vehicle System (CAVS) based on Patria 6×6.
 The programme remains open for other nations to join it.
 As a result of CAVS programme, Latvia announced an order for over 200 vehicles.
 First vehicles were delivered in October 2021.

-On 24 May 2024, the "Defence Partnership Latvia" production facility in Valmiera was opened, which will be able to produce up to 160 "Patria 6×6" armored vehicles during the year.
+On 24 May 2024, the "Defence Partnership Latvia" production facility in Valmiera was opened, which has the capacity to produce up to 160 "Patria 6×6" armored vehicles per year.

 Finland followed with a letter of intent to procure 160 vehicles in 2023.

-The FDF signed an agreement with Patria to acquire three pre-series vehicles delivered by summer 2022 for test use before the final serial order.
+The Finnish Defence Forces signed an agreement with Patria to acquire three pre-series vehicles delivered by summer 2022 for test use before the final serial order.

+Further nations joining the programme

 In 2022, Sweden and Germany joined the CAVS programme.

+On 30 January 2025 Patria published that Germany is now a full member of the procurement program.

+In November 2025, the Swedish Armed Forces have commissioned the procurement agency FMV to purchase a further 94 Patria 6×6 vehicles through the CAVS programme.
+Sweden already ordered 321 Patria 6×6 vehicles in 2024, which are known in Sweden as Pansarterrängbil 300.

+The total of 425 CAVS vehicles are to be delivered by 2030.

 In September 2025, Norway and the United Kingdom joined the programme.